 Candidates may reschedule testing appointments for a fee, and with appropriate notice given.
 The rescheduling fee is based on the amount of notice provided.
 The rescheduled date must fall within the authorized eligibility period.
 Rescheduling fees are subject to change.
 Sales tax may apply to cancellation and rescheduling fees.

-NUMBER OF DAYS PRIOR TO TESTING APPOINTMENT RESCHEDULING FEE

-30 or more business days \$40

-5 - 29 business days \$70

-1 - 4 business days \$150
+Rescheduling must occur through the Administration Vendor.

+OF DAYS PRIOR TO TESTING APPOINTMENT RESCHEDULING FEE 30 or more business days before test date \$50 5 - 29 business days before scheduled test date \$70 1 - 4 business days before scheduled test date \$150 Penalty if candidate fails to appear for a scheduled testing appointment OR presents more than 30 minutes after the scheduled start time and is refused admission Full testing fee will be forfeited.

-\Saturdays and Sundays are NOT business days
+^{}Saturday and Sunday are NOT business days.

-ADMINISTRATION SCHEDULE AND RETEST POLICIES
+ADMINISTRATION SCHEDULE, TESTING WINDOWS, AND RETEST POLICY

-The total administration time for the DLOSCETM is six (6) hours and 45 minutes, including the tutorial, optional scheduled breaks, and a survey.
-For a content outline of the examination, see the Examination Specifications section in this Guide.
-The following table provides the DLOSCE administration schedule.
+The maximum total administration time for the DHLOSCE is seven (7) hours and 35 minutes, including the tutorial, optional scheduled breaks, and a survey.
+For a content outline of the examination, see the Examination Specifications in this Guide.
+The following table provides the DHLOSCE administration schedule.

-Administration Schedule
+Examination Schedule

-SECTIONS MINUTES
+SECTION MINUTES

 Tutorial (optional) 25

-Section 1 (37 Questions) 75
+Section One (37 Questions) 90

 Scheduled Break (optional) 10

-Section 2 (37 Questions) 75
+Section Two (38 Questions) 90

-Section 3 (2 Prescription Tasks) 10

 Scheduled Break (optional) 30

-Section 4 (37 Questions) 75
+Section Three (37 Questions) 90

 Scheduled Break (optional) 10

-Section 5 (37 Questions) 75
+Section Four (38 Questions) 90

 Post-examination survey 20

-Total Time 6 hours 45 minutes
+Total Time 7 hours 35 minutes